-- a) SCT will regulate expenditures to ensure a consistent level of service for all months of the year.

-- b) Trips will be funded in the following prioritized order:

-- 1. Medical

-- 2. Employment

-- 3. Education and training

-- 4. Nutritional

-- 5. Life-sustaining/other

-- c) SCT restricts out-of-county trips to appointments between 9:00 a.m. and 2:00 p.m. and incounty trips to appointments between 8:30 a.m. and 3:00 p.m., noncontiguous counties 8:00 a.m. and 11:00 a.m.
+- a) SCT will regulate expenditures to ensure a consistent level of service for all months of the year. - b) Trips will be funded in the following prioritized order: - 1.
+Medical - 2.
+Employment - 3.
+Education and training - 4.
+Nutritional - 5.
+Life-sustaining/other - c) SCT restricts out of county medical trips to appointments between 9:00 a.m. and 2:00 p.m. for contiguous counties.
+In county trips to appointments between 8:30 a.m. and 3:00 p.m.
+Noncontiguous counties 8:00 a.m. and 11:00 a.m. and should be restricted to specialized services that cannot be obtained in Sumter County nor border counties.

-- d) In-county trips are encouraged when the required service is available.
-The local in-county medical facilities include but are not limited to: Langley Health Services, Bushnell Family Practice and the Villages/Lady Lake areas including the Villages Regional Medical Center.
-Langley Health Services is the primary Medicaid provider in Sumter County.
 Citizens are encouraged to schedule their medical appointments in Sumter County.
-When this is not the case, SCT encourages multipassenger loads to the prioritized destinations out-of-county in the designated service area.

-Historically, these prioritized out-of-county destinations are the ones most often requested and they generally offer a wide range of services.
-Therefore, unless approved otherwise by the sponsoring/purchasing agency or within the limits set out below, out-of-county trips will be to the following prioritized destinations when equivalent service can be obtained: Leesburg area, Summerfield/Mulberry Grove Ave., and Gainesville.
-SCT may require a rider to justify why he/she should be transported to destinations not in the prioritized order or to a non-prioritized destination.

-- e) Wheelchair ramps at trip pickup locations must meet American with Disabilities Act specifications (no more than 1 inch per 1-foot slope) in order for transportation services to be provided. - f) SCT's overall policy as a coordinator and transportation provider is to group trips to the maximum extent possible and to accommodate trip requests with the least expensive service available which meets the rider's needs.
+When this is not the case, SCT encourages multi-passenger loads to the prioritized destinations out-of-county in the designated service area. - d) In-county trips are encouraged when the required service (Employment, Education, Nutrition, Life Sustaining) is available. - Unless approved otherwise by the sponsoring/purchasing agency or within the limits set out below, out-of-county trips will be within ten (10) miles of Sumter county.
+SCT may require a rider to justify why he/she should be transported to destinations not in the prioritized order or to a non-prioritized destination. - e) Wheelchair ramps at trip pickup locations must meet American with Disabilities Act specifications (no more than 1 inch per 1-foot slope) in order for transportation services to be provided. - f) SCT's overall policy as a coordinator and transportation provider is to group trips to the maximum extent possible and to accommodate trip requests with the least expensive service available which meets the rider's needs.